-3.12.1 Strprintf(fmt, $\{x\}$): returns a string built from the remaining arguments according to the format fmt.
+3.12.1 Strprintf(fmt, $\{x\}$ \).
+Returns a string built from the remaining arguments according to the format fmt.
 The format consists of ordinary characters (not %), printed unchanged, and conversions specifications.
 See printf.

-3.12.2 addhelp(sym, str): changes the help message for the symbol sym.
+3.12.2 addhelp(sym, str).
+Changes the help message for the symbol sym.
 The string str is expanded on the spot and stored as the online help for sym.
-If sym is a function you have defined, its definition will still be printed before the message str.
-It is recommended that you document global variables and user functions in this way.
-Of course gp will not protest if you skip this.
-It is possible to attach a help text to an alias, but it will never be shown: aliases are expanded by the ? help operator and we get the help of the functions the alias points to.
+It is recommended to document global variables and user functions in this way, although gp will not protest if you don't.

+You can attach a help text to an alias, but it will never be shown: aliases are expanded by the ? help operator and we get the help of the symbol the alias points to.
 Nothing prevents you from modifying the help of built-in PARI functions.
-But if you do, we would like to hear why you needed to do it!
+But if you do, we would like to hear why you needed it!